Spurred by mass abduction, Mexicans scour for remains of their dead

 Attorney General Jesus Murillo said Iguala's former mayor and his wife were the probable masterminds of the students' disappearance.
 They are among more than 70 suspects, including dozens of police, held in connection with the case.

-At least 12 other mayors are under investigation for suspected links to organized crime in Guerrero alone.
+At least 12 other mayors are under investigation for suspected links to organised crime in Guerrero alone.

-Many Mexicans are skeptical about the government's account of what happened to the students and Pena Nieto's ruling party has for decades been infamous for corruption.
+Many Mexicans are sceptical about the government's account of what happened to the students and Pena Nieto's ruling party has for decades been infamous for corruption.

-There is also growing evidence of ties between organized crime and opposition politicians.
+There is also growing evidence of ties between organised crime and opposition politicians.
 In parts of Mexico, including areas on the U.S. border, the gangs have almost total control.

 Recruiting youths in impoverished areas to work as hired killers for as little as $300 a month, the cartels often bankroll the campaigns of local politicians.